IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     <a href="{{itz.snoEnv}}" target="_blank">Single Node OpenShift with NFS storage - reservation page</a>

 !!!
-Important "The following images are for 1 of the 3 environments"
+Important "The next two steps are for 1 of the 3 environments.
+Repeat for all three environments."

     **Be sure to follow these steps to create a reservation in ITZ for all three environments!**